Application for medical expenses, including renovations to a principal residence for medical reasons

 Medical expenses may include expenses that were incurred in the past as long as the physician or dentist certifies that the goods and services are or were necessary for the person’s treatment.
 Medical expenses also include expenses for a person suffering from a mental illness.

 A principal residence is a person’s primary place of residence.
-It is the housing unit he or she ordinarily lives in during the calendar year in which the applicant signs the application.
+It is the housing unit they ordinarily live in during the calendar year in which the applicant signs the application.
 It can be a house, a condominium unit, an apartment or other unit in a multi-residential property, a non-seasonal mobile home, a trailer or a houseboat.
 A person can have only one principal residence for the purpose of this application.

 To be covered under the medical expenses category, the principal residence must be the principal residence of the owner or the dependant.
 If the owner’s spouse is living in a different principal residence, then the owner cannot apply for renovations to the spouse’s residence.